dotnet/AspNetCore.Docs/aspnetcore/host-and-deploy/linux-nginx.md

 # [Ubuntu](#tab/linux-ubuntu)

 * Access to an Ubuntu 20.04 VM with a standard user account with sudo privilege.
-These instructions haven't been tested with the latest Ubuntu versions, but they should work.
 * The latest stable [.NET runtime installed](/dotnet/core/install/linux) on the server.
 * An existing ASP.NET Core app.